breathe/mimosa-vault/README.md

 By default a key will be generated at .mimosa/vault/{project-name}.key if one does not already exist.
 Overwrite the key at any time.
-Copy the key from another host or location to allow mimosa-vault to re-generate the same secrets elsewhere or use a unique everywhere the code is deployed to get unique passwords for each code deployment.
+Copy the key from another host or location to allow mimosa-vault to re-generate the same secrets in multiple places -- or use a unique key everywhere the code is deployed to get unique passwords for each code deployment.

 ## Quick Start

 1. install mimosa-vault into project directory (project not currently available from npm)
 2. add 'vault' to your module list
+3. create a .vault.coffee file listing some services which need passwords
-3. run a mimosa build once -- you've now generated a secret and a set of passwords from that secret
+4. run a mimosa build -- you've now generated a secret and a set of passwords from that secret
-4. Set the passwords of any external services to use those derived by mimosa-vault with the above key.
+5. Set the passwords for the external services represented in your .vault.json to the passwords generated by vault
+6. Use the .vault.json credentials in your code to access the service(s)

 Share the key with anyone with whom you want to share the project's credentials, keep the key secret from anyone with whom you do not want to share the project's credentials.